felipelouza/mm-repair/Readme.md

 ## Tools

 ### matrepair
 Tool to compute the CSRV representation of a matrix and to grammar-compress it.
-By default assumes the input matrix be in `csv` format; use one of the options `--i32`, `--f32` or `--f64` too specify that the input matrix is in binary format.
+By default assumes the input matrix be in `csv` format; use one of the options `--i32`, `--f32` or `--f64` to specify that the input matrix is in binary format.
 If `--i32` or `--f32` are used the matrix entries are stored  as `int32` or `float32` in the value file which is accordingly named with the extension `.ival` or `.fval`.
 The option `-r` shows a nice report detailing running times and compression ratios for the different formats Re32, ReIV and ReAns

 ### re32mm